Graduation

 All candidates who have NOT conducted an exit Interview with a representative of the Office of Student Financial Services, or who have NOT cleared their student account balance, must do so before beginning graduation procedures.
 If necessary, you may make an appointment with a counselor in the Office of Student Financial Services. - Diplomas

 The name and mailing address on the graduation forms will be used for the commencement program and to print and mail diplomas.
 Therefore, you MUST fill out the graduation form in the Registrar’s section of myOC.
 You will only receive your diploma cover at the ceremony.
-If the address to which you want your diploma mailed (within two months following commencement) has changed, it is your responsibility to inform the Registrar’s Office.
+If the address to which you want your diploma mailed (within two months following commencement) has changed, you must inform the Registrar’s Office.
 Nothing can be released until you are cleared with Financial Services so please take care of this early. - Invitations

-Invitations maybe ordered at Senior / Graduate Salute.
-After that date, candidates will need to go to www.jostens.com to order invitations. - Class Rings
+Invitations may be ordered at the Senior / Graduate Salute.
+After that date, candidates must go to www.jostens.com to order invitations. - Class Rings

 Class rings can be ordered at Senior / Graduate Salute.
 Rings are at the candidate’s expense. - Picking up Regalia

-Academic regalia for undergraduate candidates will be available to pick up at Senior / Graduate Salute.
+Academic regalia for undergraduate candidates will be available to pick up at the Senior / Graduate Salute.

 Contact